jkachel/apisix-websocket-tester/README.md

 # WebSockets: Authentication via APISIX

 APISIX supports routing WebSocket traffic, and can be used to provide an authentication layer for these requests.
 To test and demonstrate this, I set up a simple test rig application, consisting of a very simple HTML frontend and a Python backend that uses the WebSockets package directly.
+The test rig is available [here](https://github.com/jkachel/apisix-websocket-tester).

 ## Testing setup